epn-vespa/tutorials/atmospheres/SPICAM_vs_MCD/README.md

-### Open service SPICAM
+### Open service SPICAM in results page
 * Click button "Show All" to see all parameters
 * Browse service
-* Launch TOPCAT
+* Launch TOPCAT (e.g. by clicking on TOPCAT button in VESPA portal page)
 * Select line  granule_uid = temp2888A1
-* On bottom left menu "Data selection", click "Send Tables" and validate dialogues.
+* On bottom left menu "Data selection", click "Send Tables" and validate security dialogues in pop-up windows.

 This sends the profile in VOTable format to TOPCAT